vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 > It is worth noting that a **Cluster Administrator** due to their elevated
 > privileges can read/write to any Kubernetes `Secret` in the cluster.
 >
-> This includes access to the `vsecm-safe-age-key` secret.
+> This includes access to the `vsecm-root-key` secret.
 Therefore, it is
 > highly recommended that you grant the `cluster-admin` role to a **very**
 > small group of trusted individuals only.
 >
-> Although, access to `vsecm-safe-age-key` does not give the attacker direct
+> Although, access to `vsecm-root-key` does not give the attacker direct
 > access to the secrets, due to their sheer power, a determined Cluster
 > Administrator can still read the secrets by accessing the `/data` volume.
 >